-HOW TO GET THERE: Donut Island is situated only 600 m away from Whangamata.
+HOW TO GET THERE: Donut Island is located only 600 m from Whangamata.

 15. Connect with nature at Mill Creek Bird Park and Animal Encounters

-If you want to be surrounded by amazing birds and animals while in the Coromandel, you can stay and relax at Mill Creek Bird Park and Animal Encounters.
-This is one of the ideal places that you can visit together with your entire family and I’m sure all of you will have fun!
+If you want to be surrounded by amazing birds and animals while visiting the Coromandel Peninsula, you can stay and relax at Mill Creek Bird Park and Animal Encounters.
+This is one of those ideal places that you can visit with your entire family and I’m sure all of you will have fun!

 They have over 400 birds, mini horses, donkeys and other friendly animals you can feed and interact with!

-If you want to stay there for a longer time, you must know that they even have a campervan park and cabins or a self-contained unit.
+If you want to stay there for a longer time, they even have a campervan park and cabins or a self-contained unit.

-PRICE: Admission fee to the bird park is NZ$ 10 for an adult, NZ$ 3 for a kid and between NZ$ 1-2 for the food that you can feed the animals with.
+PRICE: Admission fee to the bird park is NZ $10 for an adult, NZ $3 for a kid and between NZ $1-$2 for the food that you can feed the animals.

-Prices for the campervan park is NZ$ 18 per adult/night and NZ$ 9 per child/night.
-If you would like to stay in a cabin it will be NZ$ 25 for an adult and NZ$ 10 for a kid.
+Prices for the campervan park are NZ $18 per adult/night and NZ $9 per child/night.
+If you would like to stay in a cabin it will be NZ $25 for an adult and NZ $10 for a kid.
 All the prices can be checked on the Mill Creek Birk Park website.